 Maria Reyna Home

 San Pedro Sula, Honduras

 Founded in 1942 as a girls’ orphanage, the Maria Reyna Home cares for the area’s orphaned, abandoned or neglected children.
 The home serves as a safe haven, away from the slum housing, hunger, disease, crime, and pollution that are all-too-tragic realities in this region.
 Through education and moral support, these deserving girls receive the opportunity to rise above the difficult socio-economic circumstances from which they have come.

 El Progreso, Honduras

 El Refugio Welfare Center was established here in response to the devastation inflicted by Hurricane Mitch in 1998.
 This natural disaster claimed thousands of lives, causing catastrophic flooding and landslides.
 The damage was so extensive, in fact, that the Honduran president estimated that the storm set the nation’s economic development back a full 50 years.
 The progress of rebuilding homes and schools has been very slow, and residents here still grapple with the aftershocks of homelessness, disease, and heightened poverty.
-For this reason, El Refugio Welfare Center serves as a beacon of hope, a place where many of the town’s impoverished and abandoned children come to receive food, clothing, and educational assistance.
+For this reason, El Refugio Welfare Center is a place where many of the town’s impoverished and abandoned children come to receive food, clothing, and educational assistance.